e-oj/visa/README.md

 ## Basic Usage

 ### Step 1 - Get a Provider.
+Implementing new providers is covered under *Advanced Usage*.
 There are 6 default OAuth providers at the moment:
 ```dart
   FacebookAuth()